 Life In Limbo

-What was the life event forcing me into limbo?
+What was the event forcing me into this kind of limbo?
 Nothing I would describe as an “event” occurred.

 I just know that during the summer of 2014, whenever I wasn’t busy with my work as an image consultant, I was packing in as many fun activities into my schedule as I could.